 The gas station comes right up to four feet away from the house to the south, the legal maximum without getting a notarized waiver from the neighboring property owner.
 Almuttan did not want to pay commercial property taxes, which are much, much higher than residential, and thus according to the indictment, bribed Collins-Muhammad to get a tax abatement, keeping the taxes at the former vacant lot tax rate.
 And all of this was caught on tape, no doubt fulfilling Almuttan’s deal with federal prosecutors for lenient treatment in the cigarette bootlegging case.
 By the way, it looks like construction on the gas station has either temporarily stopped or has been abandoned.

-Meanwhile, at this point according to the indictment, Collins-Muhammad also arranged for Almuttan to pay bribes to former President of the Board of Aldermen, Lewis Reed.
+Meanwhile, at this point according to his guilty plea, Collins-Muhammad also arranged for Almuttan to pay bribes to former President of the Board of Aldermen, Lewis Reed.

-Boyd was indicted in a separate case of attempted insurance fraud when he tried to help Almuttan recover money from automobiles damaged when a car crashed into his auto repair shop property on West Florissant in Jennings, according to federal prosecutors’ allegations.
+Boyd was indicted in a separate case of attempted insurance fraud when he tried to help Almuttan recover money from automobiles damaged when a car crashed into his auto repair shop property on West Florissant in Jennings, according to the guilty plea

 It’s a convoluted story, but Boyd agreed to help Almuttan collect the insurance money by back-dating the sale of the cars using his own used car lot which is located next to his banquet center in the Wellston Loop, inside the city limits in the 22nd Ward.
 It didn’t work but it’s still a crime even if you try and fail.
 Strangely, there were no actual cars in the dealership parking lot when I went by, and looking at Google Street View there were only a handful of cars when it was photographed a few years ago.
 When I’ve visited the area before, local residents wondered aloud to me where Boyd found all the money to fix up his own building when most of the others on the street were crumbling.